Creating and maintaining a blog strategy can be likened to building a house. You need a strong and stable base on which your content can safely rest.

-Plus, a campaign helps you amplify the reach of your content, which increases the chances of it being discovered by others and even shared on social media.
+Plus, promoting it helps you amplify the reach of your content, which increases the chances of it being discovered by others and even shared on social media.
 That, in turn, creates potential for backlinks and higher rankings.

 Here are some additional touches you can include in your promotional campaign.

-→ Promote your new content on social media.
-This pairs extremely well with Facebook or LinkedIn ad campaigns for leads acquisition.
+→ Distribute your new content on social media.
+This pairs extremely well with Facebook or LinkedIn ad campaigns for lead acquisition.

 → Include CTAs and banners at selected key points on your website and links to the landing page on pages with content that touch on the same topic as your new content.